 Properties of Polyester:

-Creating insulation: It can be used for insulation by manufacturing hollow fibers.
+Creating insulation: Polyester can be used for insulation by manufacturing hollow fibers.
 Air is trapped inside the fiber, which is then warmed by the heat of the body.
 This keeps the body warm in cold weather.
 Another method to build insulation is to use crimped polyester in a fiberfill.
 The crimp helps keep the warm air in.
 Polyester is an ideal fabric for this kind of insulation because it retains its shape.
-Cotton and wool tend to flatten over a period of time and loose the warming effect.
+Cotton and wool tend to flatten over a period of time and loose their warming effect.

 Knit- As opposed to woven fabrics, knit fabric is made by intertwining yarn or thread in a series of connected loops either by hand, with knitting needles, or on a machine.
 They tend to be looser, lighter, more comfortable, and easier to wash.
-However, they also shrink and stretch more.
+However, they also shrink and stretch more so treat with care.

-Jersey Knit- a stretchy, knit fabric usually made with cotton or cotton/synthetic blend fibers.
+Jersey Knit- A stretchy, knit fabric usually made with cotton or cotton/synthetic blend fibers.

-The right side of jersey is smooth, with the knit stitches all showing on the surface of the fabric, giving a flat, uniform appearance.
+The right side of jersey is smooth, with the knit stitches all showing on the surface of the fabric giving a flat, uniform appearance.
 The back of jersey shows all the purl stitches, with a more textured appearance.
 Most t-shirts are made with this.

-Satin - a woven fabric that typically has a glossy surface and a smooth hand feel.
+Satin - A woven fabric that typically has a glossy surface and a smooth hand feel.

-Garment-Dye - when a garment is dyed after it has been produced/made/finished.
+Garment-Dye - When a garment is dyed after it has been produced/made/finished.

-Wicking- Causing fluid or moisture to be pulled away from a surface
+Wicking- Causing fluid or moisture to be pulled away from a surface of a garment.

 WR (Water Repellency)- The ability of a material to resist water (not to be confused with waterproof).

 DWR (Durable Water Repellency) - A coating added to fabrics to make them water-resistant.
-DWR coatings are commonly used in conjunction with water resistant breathable fabrics to prevent the outer layer of fabric from becoming saturated with water.
+DWR coatings are commonly used in conjunction with water resistant breathable fabrics to prevent the outer layer of the fabric from becoming saturated with water.
 Durable water-repellent finishes tend to wear off over time, and fabrics need to be re-treated to maintain water-repellency.
 Washing the garment first helps any DWR that remains to work better; a subsequent treatment with a 'spray-on' or 'soak-in' treatment will improve water-repellency.

 Bonded- A non-woven fabric in which fibers are attached together by a bonding material (usually an adhesive).
 Joining a face or shell fabric to a fleece backing allows us to combine the comfort and style characteristics of a variety of fabrics-some with enhanced performance properties, others for style.

-PU coating- A polyurethane coating applied to one side of a fabric to make it waterproof.
-Commonly found on rainwear.
+PU coating- A polyurethane coating applied to one side of a fabric to make it waterproof, commonly found on rain wear.

-RPET- stands for Recycled Polyethelene Terephtalate.
+RPET- Stands for Recycled Polyethelene Terephtalate.
 Polyethelene Terephtalate (PET), or more commonly known as #1 Plastic, is a strong, durable, and recyclable material that is used for soda bottles, water bottles, and food containers.
 Recycled PET containers are shredded and transformed into pellets that are spun into thread in order to create fabric.
 RPET fabric is strong, water-resistant, color-fast, lightweight, wrinkle resistant, and of course, environmentally friendly!
 Found in our tees and basic fleece.

-3 Layer (3L) fabric= lining + waterproof membrane + outer material laminated together.
-Most durable and breathable
+3 Layer (3L) fabric= A lining + waterproof membrane + outer material laminated together.
+3L fabrics are the most durable and breathable option.